jms830/ninjacat-tweaks/README.md

 1. Fork the repo
 2. Create a feature branch
-3. Make your changes
+3. Make changes and test on NinjaCat
-4. Test on the NinjaCat agents page
-5. Submit a PR
+4. Submit a PR

 ---

 ## License

-MIT License - use freely!
+MIT License - free to use and modify!